 \subsection{The Moser-Tardos algorithm}

-The LLLL ensures that $P(\overline {\mathcal B}) > 0$, and this is typically sufficient for the probabilistic method of combinatorics where the main goal is show the existence of a configuration avoiding $\mathcal B$.
-However, usually $P( \overline {\mathcal B})$ is exponentially small, and hence the LLLL does not give efficient algorithms for \emph{constructing} such a configuration.

-In \cite{moser-tardos}, Moser \& Tardos introduced a remarkably simple algorithm to find configurations for the variable-assignment LLLL setting:
+The LLLL ensures that $\Pr(\overline {\mathcal B}) > 0$, and this is usually sufficient for combinatorics where the main goal is to show existence results.
+However, typically $\Pr( \overline {\mathcal B})$ is exponentially small, and hence the LLLL does not give efficient algorithms for \emph{constructing} such a configuration.
+In \cite{moser-tardos}, Moser \& Tardos introduced a remarkably simple algorithm for the variable-assignment LLLL setting:

-They showed that when the asymmetric LLLL criterion is satisfied (with respect to the canonical lopsidependency graph), then this algorithm terminates in expected polynomial time with a configuration avoiding $\mathcal B$.
-Later work such as \cite{pegden}, \cite{kolipaka} showed that this algorithm terminates quickly whenever the Shearer criterion is satisfied.
+They showed that when the asymmetric LLLL criterion is satisfied with respect to the canonical lopsidependency graph, then this algorithm terminates in expected polynomial time with a configuration avoiding $\mathcal B$.
+Later work \cite{kolipaka} showed that this algorithm terminates quickly whenever the Shearer criterion is satisfied.
 Thus, at least for the variable-assignment LLLL setting, this gives an efficient algorithm for nearly every construction based on the LLLL.

-In \cite{harris2}, Harris gave a different type of criterion for the termination of the Moser-Tardos algorithm.
+In \cite{harris2}, Harris gave a different type of criterion for the Moser-Tardos algorithm.
 Unlike the symmetric LLLL or other similar criteria, this cannot be stated solely in terms of the dependency graph and the probabilities of the bad-events.
-Rather, it depends critically on the variable-assignment LLLL setting and the decomposition of bad-events into conjunction of atomic terms.
-We summarize this criterion, which we refer to as the \emph{Harris's criterion}, here.
+We summarize it here (in a slightly simplified form).